Why a Balanced Saddle Matters

 Place a round piece of chalk or a round piece of wood on the saddle.
 It will roll toward the lowest point.
 This lowest point should be in the middle or the saddle.
 If you do not have such an item, imagine you did.
 You will quickly determine the right spot.

-Ideally, this lowest point should also be aligned with the horse's center of gravity.
-But, that is another topic (see 'saddle position' in Saddle Fit).
+Ideally, this lowest point should also be aligned with or as close as possible to the horse's center of gravity.

 Basic saddle fit concepts must be part of every rider's "Basic Rider Training".